TeaseAI/Tease-AI/README.md

 ﻿# Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

-# Changelog - Patch 60.0.0
+# Changelog - Community Patch 60.0.0

 	Not all Changes have been tracked.
+Credits for changes are assumed based on available information.

 * Added Features:

     * Changes from the newest "Fury" update (3-5-2020) have been copied via decompiling.
-Credits interpreted from the Fury release thread.
+    * Changes from the newest "Unofficial" update (55.7.2b) have been copied via decompiling.

 * Commands:
 	* @DommeTagFirst(): Will show the first domme image in the current slideshow tagged with one or more tags. examples: (swift69)